joneswong/joneswong.github.io/_posts/2023-02-13-a-note-on-uva-gedl-ch1.md

 ---
 layout: post
-title:  "A Note on Chap1 of 'Group Equivariant Deep Learning'"
+title:  "A Note on Chap 1 of 'Group Equivariant Deep Learning'"
 date:   2023-02-12 20:24:02 -0700
 categories: daily
 ---